gchq/gaffer-doc/docs/administration-guide/gaffer-config/config.md

 There are various configuration files for Gaffer, this page gives an overview of the commonly used files and how to tweak them for your project needs.

-Here is an example file structure which suites a stand alone deployment using
+Here is an example file structure which suits a stand-alone deployment using
 docker:

 !!! example "Example Gaffer project structure"